Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information-processing tasks: One-shot bounds and second order asymptotics

 \subsubsection{Second order asymptotics of source coding}

-The one-shot bounds for the optimal source compression length in terms of the information spectrum entropy in \thref{thm:source-coding-one-shot} together with the asymptotic expansion of the latter in \thref{thm:D_s-asymptotics} readily yield the second order asymptotic expansion of the visible coding compression length $m_v^{n,\eps}(\rho)$, which is related to the one-shot compression length via \thref{def:blocklength-quantity}.
-In the blind setting, \thref{thm:D_s-asymptotics} provides second order asymptotic bounds for $m_b^{n,\eps}(\rho)$. \begin{theorem} Consider a memoryless quantum source characterized by the pure-state ensemble $\kE=\lbrace p_i,\psi_i\rbrace$ with $\psi_i\in\cD(\cH)$ and the associated average ensemble state $\rho=\sum_ip_i\psi_i$.
+The one-shot bounds for the optimal source compression length in terms of the information spectrum entropy in \Cref{thm:source-coding-one-shot} together with the asymptotic expansion of the latter in \Cref{thm:D_s-asymptotics} readily yield the second order asymptotic expansion of the visible coding compression length $m_v^{n,\eps}(\rho)$, which is related to the one-shot compression length via \Cref{def:blocklength-quantity}.
+In the blind setting, \Cref{thm:D_s-asymptotics} provides second order asymptotic bounds for $m_b^{n,\eps}(\rho)$. \begin{theorem} Consider a memoryless quantum source characterized by the pure-state ensemble $\kE=\lbrace p_i,\psi_i\rbrace$ with $\psi_i\in\cD(\cH)$ and the associated average ensemble state $\rho=\sum_ip_i\psi_i$.
 For any $\eps\in(0,1)$, the following holds for $m_{v/b}^{n,\eps}(\rho)$: \begin{enumerate}[{\normalfont (i)}] \item In the visible setting, the second order asymptotic expansion of $m_{v}^{n,\eps}(\rho)$ is given by

 \item In the blind setting, we obtain the following asymptotic bounds: